This Chief Medical Officer Details the Life-Changing Impact Occupational Health Has on Injured Workers

 “Once I began formally pursuing board certification, the requirements to achieve eligibility provided me with exhaustive materials for learning,” Anderson said.

-Even though Anderson reports that he “had no true mentor in this specialty,” he wants to help young clinicians become interested in occupational therapy as a career.
+Even though Anderson reports that he “had no true mentor in this specialty,” he wants to help young clinicians become interested in occupational health as a career.

 “The need for clinicians who can provide best in class care for our country’s workforce is growing, and this presents real recruiting and retention challenges,” he said.